 If you happen to see a chimpanzee running with a spear, you better get out of there as quickly as possible because scientists have recently observed these creepy little animals, not only make, but hunt with spears.

 What exactly are they hunting with the homemade weapons?
-Those cute, little nocturnal creatures known as bushbabies, also known as the world’s cutest/helpless animal (pictured left)…maybe they taste good?
+Those cute, little nocturnal creatures known as bushbabies, also known as the world’s cutest/helpless animal (pictured below)…maybe they taste good?